Diaconal Ministries Diploma Program

 Praxis is the ongoing learning community for all diaconal ministry students across the country.
 Students set their own learning goals and plans for the year in consultation with program staff.
 Throughout the year reflection papers ask students to make connections between what they are learning (in learning circles, external, elsewhere) and their experience.
 Each student connects with a learning partner, and with a Diaconal Mentor with whom they explore questions of diaconal identity and perspective.
 Diaconal students do a Praxis component for every year they are active in the program.

-The Centre for Christian Studies has partnership agreements with a certain degree-granting theological schools, allowing students to earn a Bachelor or Master degree.
+A. No, BUT if having a Master’s Degree is valuable to you, CCS has partnerships with St. Andrew’s College (Saskatoon Theological Union) and with St. Stephen’s College (University of Alberta) whereby students can earn a Master of Theological Studies degree in conjunction with CCS Diploma.
 Students must complete the CCS Diploma in Diaconal Ministries program with the majority of their external academic courses taken at the degree-granting school, as well as other requirements (eg. a thesis).
 It is recommended that CCS students wishing to pursue an academic degree apply to a partner school early in their studies.
+More info…